AndreNelas93/React-Portfolio/README.md

 The aim of this project was to put my hands on React in a code editor, after having finished Codecademy's React course.

 The project was done in the beginning of April, and I've just pushed it whole to GH now.

+There are some issues I want to tackle later, in the Projects section and in the Mailchimp config.